 Lavern’s Law

-Lavern’s Law, named after Lavern Wilkinson, aims to address cases where a patient has suffered due to a missed cancer diagnosis.Â
+Lavern’s Law, named after Lavern Wilkinson, aims to address cases where a patient has suffered due to a missed cancer diagnosis.

 The Discovery Rule

+The “Discovery Rule” is another essential exception.
 The Discovery Rule delays the start of the statute of limitations until the patient discovers or should have discovered the harm caused by medical negligence.
 This rule is particularly relevant in cases where the harm is not immediately apparent, for instance in cases of retained surgical instruments.

 Get in Touch with Merson Law

-Navigating the statute of limitations in medical malpractice cases can be challenging, especially in situations where harm is not immediately apparent.
+Navigating the statute of limitations for medical malpractice cases can be challenging, especially in situations where harm is not immediately apparent.
 New York’s legal landscape has seen important changes with Lavern’s Law and the application of the Discovery Rule, offering extended timeframes for certain cases.
 If you or a loved one suspect medical malpractice, it’s crucial to seek legal advice from a medical malpractice lawyer to ensure your rights are protected and justice is pursued effectively.
 Get in touch with Merson Law today by calling our office or by filling out the contact form on this page.